You want to stargaze and have set up your telescope and mount in your backyard.

 This causes bright stars, the moon, and the planets to appear washed out.

 How do filters work to reduce light pollution?

 Filters subtract light so that everything becomes darker.
 This has the effect of making the background sky and stars you’re not targeting become darker than the object you’re looking at, which improves the contrast, Astronomy explains.

 This allows you to find celestial objects easier.

-Telescope light pollution can really make your amazing pictures of the night sky look average.
+This kind of pollution can really make your amazing pictures of the night sky look average.

-It’s frustrating to have to deal with, especially if you can’t always head out to a remote location that doesn’t have light pollution in order to ensure you can see the dark sky clearly.
+It”s frustrating to have to deal with, especially if you can’t always head out to a remote location that doesn’t have light pollution in order to ensure you can see the dark sky clearly.

 That doesn’t mean you can’t find ways around light pollution.
 In this article, we’ve featured some of the best tips to help you tackle and eliminate light pollution, such as when it comes to choosing filters for your telescope.